Domestic Violence, Dating Violence, Sexual Assault and Stalking

 Fernando Poveda, Director of CCAC fpoveda@swccd.edu 619-575-6176

 Victims will be given information on counseling and support groups.
 If a change of academic schedule is desired, appropriate steps will be taken to accommodate the victim to the full extent possible.
-To request accommodations to academic schedules and other academic accommodations, contact the Interim Dean of Student Services, Dean Aragoza, Room 68-109, Cesar Chavez Student Services Center, phone 619-482-6369, email daragoza@swccd.edu.
+To request accommodations to academic schedules and other academic accommodations, contact the Dean of Student Services, Dean Aragoza, Room 68-109, Cesar Chavez Student Services Center, phone 619-482-6369, email daragoza@swccd.edu.
 To request accommodations to working situations, contact Employee Relations and Title IX office at 619-482-6329.

 To request assistance with protective measures or transportation to include campus escorts, contact the Chief Safety Officer, Marco Bareno, College Police Department, Building 22, (619) 216-6784, email mbareno@swccd.edu or the College Police Dispatch Center at (619) 482-6380.

 The Southwestern Community College District will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating violence, or stalking to the fullest extent of the law and as otherwise mentioned in this report.
-Victims who are students may request that directory information on file with the college be withheld by request by contacting Dean Aragoza, Interim Dean of Student Services (619) 482-6369, daragoza@swccd.edu.
+Victims who are students may request that directory information on file with the college be withheld by request by contacting Dean Aragoza, Dean of Student Services (619) 482-6369, daragoza@swccd.edu.
 Furthermore, the college will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the college to provide the accommodations or protective measures.